Last updated: April 30, 2026

 For Eros we use the standard formula: by day, Asc + Venus - Spirit, where Spirit is itself Asc + Sun - Moon.
 The day formula reduces to Venus + Moon - Sun.
 By night, the formula reverses to 2·Asc + Moon - Sun - Venus.
 For Marriage we use the non-gendered Asc + Descendant - Venus by day, Asc + Venus - Descendant by night.
 This is the variant Brennan (2017) labels the “Lot of Marriage of Men” in the gendered tradition; we treat it as the canonical Lot of Marriage on this page.
 Both formulas are documented in the methodology section below so you can verify them against your own ephemeris.

 In synastry, the calculator scans each partner’s Lot of Eros and Lot of Marriage against the other partner’s personal planets, Saturn, and angles, with a 4° wide orb and a 2° tight orb.
-A conjunction to the Lot of Marriage within 1° reads loud regardless of the rest of the chart.
+A conjunction to the Lot of Marriage within 1° is a strong flag, but not a verdict.
 A square to the Lot of Eros at 3° orb is a softer flag, but still a data point worth seeing on the page rather than buried.

 Why sect changes Saturn